AscendingPassage.com HOME PAGE.

 present no one has dared to profane it by building in the immediate

-neighbourhood of the great statue.
+neighborhood of the great statue.
 Its fixity and calm disdain still

 hold some sway, perhaps.
 But little more than a mile away there ends a

-road traveled by hackney carriages and tramway cars, and noisy with
+road traveled by hackney carriages and tramway cars and noisy with

 Cheops squats a vast hotel to which swarm men and women of fashion,